emnify/product-docs/docs/services/connectivity/factory-test-mode.md

 SIMs in FTM are also activated in any of the following scenarios to ensure reliability and coverage:

-- SIM cards that never reached any threshold but are in FTM longer than the designated test period.
-The default test period for organizations created after July 23, 2023, is 180 days.
 - If the device's status is altered while the SIM is in **Factory test**.
 - Running a reset connectivity.
 - Cancelling or switching to a different package that doesn't support FTM.